 The washing machine is leaking: A leaky washer can be a number of things--a worn pump, door seals or a failed water inlet valve.
 If the problem isn’t obvious, like a broken door seal or oversudsing, it’s best to schedule a service call.
 There are so many possible culprits responsible for a leaky washer, that it’s best to have the professionals troubleshoot it.

 The technicians at A.B.
 May are skilled in performing appliance repair as quickly and efficiently as possible.
-To help you understand a little bit about our repair process, check this out.
+To help you understand a little bit about our repair process, check out our Appliance Repair page.

 Is your washing machine not spinning correctly?
 Or perhaps you noticed a pool of water on the floor under your unit!
 Whatever the issue may be, A.B.
 May is here for all of your major appliance repair needs.
 We’re available before, during, and after your service to answer any questions or concerns that you may have.
 Customer satisfaction is something that we take very seriously.
 We will get the job done right--you have our promise.
 We stand behind our products and services and will do what it takes to make you happy.
 Don’t go another day with a faulty washer!
 To schedule service, give us a call at 913-370-4898 today.